siddxd2005/UBIKZ-fashion-ecommerce/README.md

 The following Readme will guide you further with the project generalized documentation and workflow along with project visuals.

 ### Architecture Overview
 The UBIKZ-fashion-ecommerce repository is a Node.js powered fast fashion brand website that leverages modern web technologies and follows a REST architecture.
 The architecture is designed to ensure scalability and high performance across thousands of users.
-The primary languages used are JavaScript, with frameworks such as React, Vue, Angular, Express, Next.js, and Nuxt.js.
+The primary languages used are JavaScript,HTML,CSS,PUG TEMPLATE ENGINE and modern Node JS framework & modules.
+A complete log of all developer dependencies and modules used can be found in package-lock.json file attached to the repo.

 ### Setup & Installation
 To set up and install the UBIKZ-fashion-ecommerce project, follow these steps: